MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service.md

     }
     ```
 - Register the app to connect to the Mobile foundation service and trigger the custom events from mobile application.
 Check the analytics screens in the Mobile Analytics console.
 See the custom data sent under Troubleshooting > App Log Search.
 - Now from Bluemix Dashboard, select the Db2 Warehouse on Cloud service which will open its service console.
 On the console, click on Open.
 This opens the Db2 Warehouse with the DB schema that has been created for Mobile Analytics.
-Click on Tables on the left-hand side.
-The DB schema name can be found from the Db2 Warehouse credentials which is used for Mobile Analytics.
-Here all tables should get listed as shown below.
 - Click on Explore on the top of the page.
 The DB schema name can be found from the Db2 Warehouse credentials which is used for Mobile Analytics.
 Click on the DB schema name.
 Here all tables should get listed as shown below.
 Click on a table to see the table description.

   ![Db2 Warehouse Tables]({{site.baseurl}}/assets/blog/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service/db2-warehouse-tables.png)